-LGBT care goes beyond the care that patients receive.
-Caregiving can be a very rewarding while simultaneously challenging experience.
-LGBT caregivers face unique obstacles, from healthcare laws that privilege biological families to a lack of resources for LGBT-specific needs.
-Because LGBT people are twice as likely to age alone and four times less likely to have children, LGBT elders become caregivers more often than their heterosexual counterparts.
+LGBTQ+ caregivers face unique obstacles.
+These stem from healthcare laws that privilege biological families to a lack of resources for LGBT-specific healthcare needs.
+Because LGBT people are twice as likely to age alone and four times less likely to have children, LGBT elders become senior family caregivers more often than their heterosexual counterparts.

-- Caregivers tend to have poorer mental and physical health than non-caregivers: With prevalent health disparities observed in LGBT populations, this is a cause for concern amongst LGBT caregivers.
-All caregivers should ensure adequate self care, including LGBT caregivers, despite focusing attention on caring for others.
+- Caregivers tend to have poorer mental and physical health than non-caregivers: With prevalent health disparities observed in LGBTQ+ populations, this is a cause for concern amongst LGBT caregivers.
+All caregivers should ensure adequate self care, including LGBTQ+ caregivers, despite focusing attention on caring for others.

-Chosen Family recognizes the unique impact that caregiving has on its LGBT caregivers.
-While LGBT caregivers might face amplified challenges as a result of caregiving, we understand that all caregivers are community heroes and that the work they do is could not be of greater importance.
+Chosen Family recognizes the unique impact that caregiving has on its LGBTQ+ caregivers.
+While LGBTQ+ caregivers might face amplified challenges as a result of family caregiving, we understand that all caregivers are community heroes and that the work they do is could not be of greater importance.

 Because of these facts, LGBTQ+ caregivers may be in even greater need of support.
 This could be for long-term home care assistance.
 It might also be to help LGBTQ+ caregivers get a break through respite care.
 In any case, Chosen Family Home Care not only understands the challenges that a family caregiver might face but also recognizes how it could be more impactful for those that identify as LGBTQ+.

 Working as an LGBTQ+ Senior Caregiver